sthetix/Switchroot-LineageOS-Downloader/README.md

    - Yes, the application is safe to use.
 It does not contain any malware or harmful code.
 The source code is available for review (if provided).

 ### 2. **Can I use this on macOS or Linux?**
    - This EXE is designed for Windows only.
-You can run the Python script directly if the source code is available for macOS or Linux.
+You can run the Python script directly for macOS or Linux - see the release page.

 ### 3. **What if the download fails?**
    - The application automatically retries failed downloads up to 3 times.
 If the issue continues, please check the logs for more details.